-Dr. Shad Nelson, Associate Professor of Horticulture and Chair
+Dr. Shad Nelson, Department Chair and Professor of Horticulture/Soil Science

 Shad D. Nelson received his Ph.D. in 1998 from the University of California, Riverside.
 He was appointed to the faculty at Texas A&M University-Kingsville in 2001 after working as a postdoctoral research assistant for the USDA-Agricultural Research Service in Gainesville, FL and Fresno, CA. He currently holds the rank of associate professor and serves as the chair of the Department of Agronomy and Resource Sciences.
 Dr. Nelson teaches and conducts research in agronomy and horticultural sciences.
 Dr. Nelson was born in California, but he was raised in Utah.
 He is a third generation soil scientist his—father is a professor of soil science and grandfather worked for the soil conservation service.